 Working with Beneficiaries or State Executors

 Is it likely that you’ll work with a beneficiary or a state executor?
-You may work with an administrative official when it comes to receiving payment.
+You may work with an administrative office when it comes to receiving payment.
 However, it’s most likely that you’ll only interact with the defendant’s insurance company.
 Even when a case goes to court, it’s often the insurance company protecting their customer.

 Because the crash happened when the defendant was alive, and the insurance policy was active, they should still service the case.
-You might have more luck; however, with receiving a settlement as the company won’t want to put money into a case for a former customer.
+You might have more luck; however, receiving a settlement as the company won’t want to put money into a case for a former customer.